 After I got another postcard with additional Member Shopping Days, I was tempted to make a third purchase because it could be combined with a special “Free Shipping with a $75 or more purchase” (actually duplicating the Cyber Monday offer but who knew there would be another chance?!).
 My already strained gift budget did not allow me to justify yet another purchase – especially since it would’ve consisted of “gifts” for me!
 All in all, MoMA did a great job of extracting as many dollars as possible out of my bank account while doing a nice job of keeping the communications at a pleasant level.

 Within about ten days of receiving my order, I got a very tasteful direct mail piece with a special “VIP” offer of 30% off my next order placed by December 24th.
 I racked my brain to think of how I might use it, because I knew it was a killer deal especially since it could be combined with the “no limit” free standard shipping that was in effect.
 It then occurred to me that I needed more gifts for my 20 year-old daughter and she would appreciate something nice from BareNecessities.com.
-Once again, I made another unplanned purchase… with absolutely no regrets.
+Once again, I made another unplanned purchase… with absolutely no regrets, based solely on the retail holiday offer!

 Here is some free advice as our gift to all brands at the end of the trying year to help better shape customer communications in the future: